 study abroad / study-abroad programs—see International Education.

 Summer FIELDS—a three week intensive residential summer program for high school students (rising juniors and seniors), taught by Beloit College faculty.
 Students earn Beloit College credit in this program that debuted in 2011.
-Note the intentional capitalization of the word FIELDS, which is not an acronym
+Note the intentional capitalization of the word FIELDS, which is not an acronym.
+Program was placed on hold in 2013.

 symposium day—Student Symposium is the proper reference to the daylong event.
 See also: International Student Symposium.